JPMorgan Ultra-Short Municipal Income ETF (NYSEARCA:JMST) Shares Sold by Rockefeller Capital Management L.P.

-Rockefeller Capital Management L.P. reduced its holdings in shares of JPMorgan Ultra-Short Municipal Income ETF (NYSEARCA:JMST) by 2.5% during the 3rd quarter, according to its most recent filing with the Securities and Exchange Commission (SEC).
-The institutional investor owned 11,225 shares of the company’s stock after selling 292 shares during the period.
-Rockefeller Capital Management L.P.’s holdings in JPMorgan Ultra-Short Municipal Income ETF were worth $573,000 as of its most recent filing with the Securities and Exchange Commission (SEC).
+Rockefeller Capital Management L.P. trimmed its stake in shares of JPMorgan Ultra-Short Municipal Income ETF (NYSEARCA:JMST) by 2.5% during the 3rd quarter, according to the company in its most recent Form 13F filing with the Securities & Exchange Commission.
+The firm owned 11,225 shares of the company’s stock after selling 292 shares during the period.
+Rockefeller Capital Management L.P.’s holdings in JPMorgan Ultra-Short Municipal Income ETF were worth $573,000 as of its most recent filing with the Securities & Exchange Commission.

-A number of other large investors have also made changes to their positions in the stock.
-Bank of New York Mellon Corp acquired a new position in shares of JPMorgan Ultra-Short Municipal Income ETF in the second quarter valued at about $2,599,000.
-JPMorgan Chase & Co. acquired a new position in shares of JPMorgan Ultra-Short Municipal Income ETF in the second quarter valued at about $56,000.
-Private Advisor Group LLC acquired a new position in shares of JPMorgan Ultra-Short Municipal Income ETF in the second quarter valued at about $860,000.
-Northwestern Mutual Wealth Management Co. acquired a new position in shares of JPMorgan Ultra-Short Municipal Income ETF in the second quarter valued at about $148,000.
-Finally, LPL Financial LLC increased its holdings in shares of JPMorgan Ultra-Short Municipal Income ETF by 18.0% in the second quarter.
-LPL Financial LLC now owns 204,777 shares of the company’s stock valued at $10,454,000 after purchasing an additional 31,181 shares during the period.
+A number of other institutional investors also recently bought and sold shares of the stock.
+Venturi Wealth Management LLC purchased a new position in JPMorgan Ultra-Short Municipal Income ETF during the third quarter worth approximately $37,052,000.
+Captrust Financial Advisors boosted its position in JPMorgan Ultra-Short Municipal Income ETF by 673.7% during the second quarter.
+Captrust Financial Advisors now owns 449,361 shares of the company’s stock worth $22,940,000 after purchasing an additional 391,282 shares in the last quarter.
+Cliftonlarsonallen Wealth Advisors LLC lifted its position in shares of JPMorgan Ultra-Short Municipal Income ETF by 29.8% in the third quarter.
+Cliftonlarsonallen Wealth Advisors LLC now owns 1,155,481 shares of the company’s stock valued at $59,016,000 after acquiring an additional 265,256 shares in the last quarter.
+First Foundation Advisors purchased a new position in shares of JPMorgan Ultra-Short Municipal Income ETF in the second quarter valued at approximately $12,602,000.
+Finally, J.W.
+Cole Advisors Inc. lifted its position in shares of JPMorgan Ultra-Short Municipal Income ETF by 401.2% in the third quarter.
+J.W.
+Cole Advisors Inc. now owns 265,661 shares of the company’s stock valued at $13,663,000 after acquiring an additional 212,658 shares in the last quarter.

 See Also